 Bamboo Island or Ko Pai is a small, flat island about 2 kilometers north of Phi Phi Don Island.
 It is about 45 minutes to 1 hour from the beach of Tonsai bay, depending on the sea conditions.
 To the north and east of the island, there are beautiful sandy beaches and a small shop offering drinks and snacks.

-Maya Bay is one of the most beautiful beaches in Thailand.
+Maya Bay is one of the most beautiful beaches in Phi Phi.
 This bay has a wonderful marine life and a favorite place for divers.
-The Maya Bay became famous in the world after the movie “Beach” was filmed here in 2000, and today many Ko Phi Phi tourists come here just to see this beach.
+The Maya Bay became famous in the world after the movie “Beach” was filmed here in 2000.
+In fact, today many Ko Phi Phi tourists come here just to see this beach.
 Although the bay is beautiful, it is not secluded.
 There are more than 30 high-speed boats and yachts on the beach every day at any given time, with large boats carrying hundreds of divers and visitors.
 Also, try to make your visit early in the morning or in the late afternoon to avoid crowds.